Institute Leadership & Staff

 Patricia M. Roberts

-Nancy Blair is a co-founder of AIM and current Associate Director of the AIM Institute.
+Nancy Blair is a co-founder and current Associate Director of AIM.
 She started her career as an intensive care nurse after completing graduate training in Nurse Anesthesia at the University of Pittsburgh and becoming licensed as a Certified Registered Nurse Anesthetist (CRNA).
 Nancy believes her training in medicine has prepared her to have a deeper understanding of the recent scientific studies where functional MRI's have shown the importance and the critical need for explicit and systematic evidence-based instruction for children with learning disabilities.
 She holds her Level I and Level II Wilson certification and is honored to be a Wilson Level I Trainer and is a Wilson Dyslexia Therapist.
 In June 2006, her dream of helping many more students was realized when she collaborated to start AIM Academy.
 She sat on the PBIDA Board of Trustee from 2004-2010 and Co-Chaired the PBIDA annual conference in 2009 and 2010.
 She has also been selected to serve on the IDA Program Review and Accreditation team.

 Director of Educational Outreach